ai/evil-blocks/README.md

 evil.block.filters.splice(0, 0, filter)
 ```

-With filters you can change Evil Blocks logic, add some new shortcuts or
+With the filters you can change Evil Blocks logic, add some new shortcuts or
 features like mixins.

 Also you can remove any default filters from `evil.block.filters`.
 For example,